nus-cs2103-AY2223S1/tp/README.md

   Example usages:

   - can be used to store information of individuals
-  - "find" functionality allows persons to be filtered by a multitude of terms
+  - "find" functionality allows students to be filtered by a multitude of terms

 - The project is a desktop application (called _Watson_) used for managing data of individuals.
   - It is **written in OOP fashion**.